m1nus-dev/m1nforum/readme.md

 - There is no javascript.
 - MapGet is used - no razorpages or mvc or razor.
 - Everything is minimal and fast
 - Lots of things are done the manual/old school way.
-For example, use of httpContext.
+For example, use of httpContext, custom view engine, xml data store.
+There are better, tested libraries for all of this functionality.

 It is not finished.
 - No write capability - cant create any content via the UI yet